 Bone loss (resorption) is often seen with teeth loss.
 This leads to loss of muscular support, sagging of the face and for some, a loss of self-esteem.

-Some older folks live without teeth thinking that this is part and parcel of aging.
-This is should not be the case and there are many options available to help them enjoy their retirement years.
+Some older folks live without teeth thinking that this is part and parcel of ageing.
+This should not be the case and there are many options available to help them enjoy their retirement years.

 Options can generally be divided into removable and fixed as listed below: